xdevops-caj-lab-gitops-cd/gitops-example-apps/README.md

 ## Kustomize and ApplicationSet

-Use Kustomize and ArgoCD applicationset to deploy an appliction to multi-envs.
+Use Kustomize and ArgoCD ApplicationSet to deploy an appliction to multi-envs.

 On IaC repo: https://github.com/xdevops-caj-lab-gitops-cd/gitops-example-iac